 Tuberous breast deformity is a congenital condition that becomes more obvious at puberty.

 Young girls are usually disappointed to see their friends develop fuller and rounder breasts, while they have started developing poorly shaped or uneven breasts.
 The extent of the deformity or the degree of asymmetry of her breasts may prompt some women to seek treatment.
 Perhaps the most noticeable abnormality is an overly large areola contributing to the name “tuberous breast”.

 Tuberous breast surgery is one of the most complex surgeries and should only be performed by highly experienced plastic cosmetic surgeons, such as Dr. Abel Mounir, who will treat you with compassion and respect.
-As a specialist in tuberous breast surgery, Dr. Mounir’s objective is to help you make the right decision by explaining all of your options and ultimately provide you with the best results.
+As a specialist in tuberous breast surgery in Manchester, Dr. Mounir’s objective is to help you make the right decision by explaining all of your options and ultimately provide you with the best results.

 Generally speaking, Dr. Mounir will plan the corrective surgery which may involve:

 Grolleau has described three types in the tuberous breast, which were derived from the von Heimburg classification:

 If your breasts have little tissue below the nipple, a tubular shape, and an enlarged areola, you should contact board-certified plastic surgeon Dr. Mounir to discuss your candidacy for tuberous breast surgery in Manchester.
 During your initial consultation at the Manchester Cosmetic Centre, you will be assessed and examined.